Azure/autorest/docs/powershell/options.md

 #### Model Rename

-For model renaming we support both string literals and regex patterns.

 To rename a specific model, provide the name of the model at ```model-name``` under ```where``` node and the new model name at ```model-name``` under the ```set``` node.
 For example:

 ```yaml false